PSD2 Compliance Guide for Merchants

 Low-Value Transactions

 If the total of all charges on a single card is less than 30 Euros or if any one purchase is less than 100 Euros, no SCA is necessary.
-To clarify, this means that transfers of less than 30 Euros do not require verification, but the issuing bank will note how often this exception applies.
-If the sum of the payments is over 100 Euros, or if there are over five separate payments, it will request the buyer to complete an SCA.
+This means that transfers of less than 30 Euros do not require verification.
+But the issuing bank will note how often this exception applies.
+If the sum exceeds 100 Euros or there are more than five separate payments, SCA will be requested.

 Recurring Transactions